 Step 4: Attach New Fixture

-In most cases, you should be able to attach the new fixture in the same way that the old one was attached.
+In most cases, you should be able to install the new fixture in the same way that the old one was attached.
 If not, follow the manufacturer's instructions and use the supplied parts that come with the new fixture.
 Place the fixture up to the junction box in the hole and check by sight that everything will fit correctly.

 Keep a power drill handy, in case you do have to drill new starter holes for any mounting screws to attach the new fixture.
 Measure before you drill and mark the screw locations on the wall with pencil to make sure you drill in the right locations.

-You should have at least a ½" to ¾" of bare wire on each wire end on both the fixture and the circuit.
+You should have at least a ½" to ¾" of bare wire on each wire end, on both the fixture and the circuit.
 If you don't, use wire strippers to remove the wire sheathing, or insulation, so that you have enough bare wire to twist two wire ends together.
-Connect the fixture wires: black or red (current), white (neutral) and ground (usually plain copper wire or green-insulated wire) to the corresponding circuit wires, in that order.
+Connect the fixture wires: black or red (hot), white (neutral) and ground (usually plain copper wire or green-insulated wire) to the corresponding circuit wires, in that order.
 Note: Follow manufacturer's directions closely in case the fixture requires different connections.
 Twist them together clockwise and then cap each connection with a wire nut.
 If the circuit wire does not have a ground wire, just cap off the fixture ground wire and push it into the hole with the other connections or connect the fixture ground somewhere on the junction box (if it is metal).

 After all the connections have been made, install the new fixture as shown by the manufacturer's instructions.
 Usually, it's a matter of simply screwing it to the junction box or wall, depending on the fixture.